ku1ik/bitpocket/README.md

     */5 * * * * cd ~/BitPocket && nice ~/bin/bitpocket cron

-Note that cron usually has very limited environment and your ssh keys with passhrases won't work in cron jobs as ssh-agents/keyrings don't work there.
+Note that cron usually has very limited environment and your ssh keys with passphrases won't work in cron jobs as ssh-agents/keyrings don't work there.
 Thus it's preferable to generate passphrase-less ssh key for bitpocket
 authentication: